'Audience members fainted with excitement': the dazzling virtuoso rumoured to be in league with the devil

 This featured one of his favourite party tricks, which was to play using the customary four strings initially and then (with the aid of a pair of scissors) three, two and finally one string alone.
 His playing that evening left the audience incredulous, including a reporter from Leipzig: ‘Paganini is without question the foremost and greatest violinist in the world,’ he wrote excitedly.
 ‘His playing is truly inexplicable.
 He performs certain passages, leaps and double stops that have never been heard from any violinist.’

-What other pieces did Paganini compose?
+What did Paganini compose?

 It would be another 15 years before the Italian wizard performed outside Italy, during which he expanded his musical conjuring repertoire with a series of spectacular compositions.
 These included two Violin Concertos, the first of which he cast in a warm E flat for the orchestra but in the relative comfort and brightness of D for himself.
 In order to enhance the sonic brilliance of his playing, he then ratcheted his violin up a semitone to match the orchestra’s tuning!